The Encyclopedia of New York City - Jackson, Kenneth T.; The New York Historical Society; Keller, Lisa; Flood, Nancy - Yale University Press

 Selected as a Choice Outstanding Academic Title for 2011 in the Reference/Social and Behavioral Sciences category.

-Covering an exhaustive range of information about the five boroughs, the first edition of The Encyclopedia of New York City was a success by every measure, earning worldwide acclaim and several awards for reference excellence, and selling out its first printing before it was officially published.
+Covering an exhaustive range of information about Manhattan, Brooklyn, Queens, the Bronx, and Staten Island, the first edition of The Encyclopedia of New York City was a success by every measure, earning worldwide acclaim and several awards for reference excellence, and selling out its first printing before it was officially published.

 The revised edition includes 800 new entries that help complete the story of New York: from Air Train to E-ZPass, from September 11 to public order.
 The new material includes broader coverage of subject areas previously underserved as well as new maps and illustrations.
 Virtually all existing entries—spanning architecture, politics, business, sports, the arts, and more—have been updated to reflect the impact of the past two decades.